lencinhaus/ubersafe/NOTES.md

 * The contact that shares the document which has to be un-shared.
 We'll call him *un-shared contact*
 * The other contacts that share the document, which will keep sharing it.
 We'll call them *other contacts*

+When a document is un-shared, two copies of it are created.
+One copy will be owned by *owner* and shared by *other contacts*, while the other will be owned by *un-shared contact* and shared with no-one initially.
+This ensures that *un-shared contact* can keep seeing and updating the document as it was before being un-shared, but will not see further modifications to the document by *owner* and *other contacts*.
+Both copies of the document will have their content encrypted with new random keys.

 The process is slightly different depending on whether it is initiated by the document *owner* or by one of his contacts.

 #### Initiated by document owner

+On *owner*'s side:

 * *owner* requests that a document he has shared with *un-shared contact* is un-shared
 * Client asks server the *public keys* of all *owner*'s contacts which the document is shared with, including *un-shared contact* and *other contacts*